hojas/wordpress-docker-compose/README.md

-# wordpress-docker
+# wordpress-docker-compose

-Wordpress in Docker.
+Run Wordpress in Docker with one click.